Uatu: Revival

-In the aftermath of the "Empyre" storyline, the Unseen uses his powers to bring the Cotati's weapons to him so that he could learn how a pacifistic race like the Cotati had gained them.
-Once he began analyzing them, the Unseen realizes the weapons were created by the First Race and is overcome with energy as the one-eyed Uatu is brought back to life.
-When the Unseen asks how he is back from the dead and to at least say something, all Uatu says is "There shall be...a reckoning."
+In the aftermath of the "Empyre" storyline, Fury uses his powers to bring the Cotati's weapons to him so that he could learn how a pacifistic race like the Cotati had gained them.
+Once he begins analyzing them, Fury realizes the weapons were created by the First Race and is overcome with energy as Uatu is brought back to life.